pedramnajafi/Number_of_Weekday/README.md

 # Number_of_Weekday
-This program counts a specific weekday in a specific month.
+This program counts a specific weekday in a specific month of a specific year.

         import calendar
         from operator import countOf